fastomop/omcp_r/README.md

 ## Overview

 The OMOP MCP Server allows you to:
-- Execute Python code in an isolated environment.
+- Execute Python code in an isolated environment **via a Dockerized Deno+Pyodide sandbox**.
 - Capture and manage outputs and errors.
 - Leverage UV for efficient asynchronous operations.
 - Run commands via a Docker container with an SSE interface.